-- Develop and administer the office's Affirmative Action Plan. - Develop and set office-wide affirmative action hiring goals. - Monitor office compliance and fulfill all affirmative action reporting requirements. - Disseminate the affirmative action policy to employees in the office. - Inform the Commissioner on progress on affirmative action and equal opportunity goals and report potential concerns. - Act as the affirmative action liaison between the office, MMB, and the Governor's Office. - Determine the need for affirmative action training within the office.
-Develop training goals and content with internal and external resources.

-- Review and recommend changes in policies, procedures, programs, and physical accommodations to implement affirmative action and equal opportunity. - Develop innovative programs to attract and retain individuals from protected groups in the office. - Support and participate in the recruitment of individuals of protected groups for employment, promotion, and training opportunities. - Manage the office's pre-hire review process. - Review requests for non-affirmative non-justified hires in the Monitoring the Hiring process and refer unresolved issues to the Commissioner for final decision. - Ensure supervisors and managers are making affirmative efforts to recruit and retain candidates and employees from protected groups. - Oversee the administration of the Americans with Disabilities Act Title I and Title II. - Receive requests for ADA accommodations and work with appropriate supervisors, unions, etc. to approve or deny the request, or provide alternative accommodations. - Maintain records of requests for reasonable accommodations. - Oversee the administration of diversity recruitment. - Comply with the state-wide and office anti-discrimination and anti-harassment policies.
+- Develop and administer the office's Affirmative Action Plan. - Develop and set office-wide affirmative action hiring goals. - Monitor office compliance and fulfill all affirmative action reporting requirements. - Disseminate the affirmative action policy to employees in the office. - Inform the Attorney General of progress on affirmative action and equal opportunity goals and report potential concerns. - Act as the affirmative action liaison between the office, MMB, and the Governor's Office. - Determine the need for affirmative action training within the office.
+Develop training goals and content with internal and external resources. - Review and recommend changes in policies, procedures, programs, and physical accommodations to implement affirmative action and equal opportunity. - Develop innovative programs to attract and retain individuals from protected groups in the office. - Support and recruit racial/ethnic minorities, individuals with disabilities, and females for employment, promotion, and training opportunities. - Manage the office's pre-hire review process. - Review requests for non-affirmative hires in the Monitoring the Hiring process and refer unresolved issues to the Attorney General for final decision. - Ensure supervisors and managers are making good faith efforts to recruit and retain qualified candidates and employees from protected groups. - Oversee the administration of the Americans with Disabilities Act Title I and Title II. - Maintain records of requests for reasonable accommodations. - Oversee the administration of diversity recruitment. - Comply with state-wide and office anti-discrimination and anti-harassment policies.

 The Affirmative Action Officer is accountable to the Chief of Staff for program impacts and for ongoing program activities and direction.
-The Affirmative Action Officer ensures that aggregated data and trends of complaints of illegal discrimination in hiring are provided and shared with leadership on a quarterly basis.
+The Affirmative Action Officer oversees the administration of ADA Title I and Title II, manages diversity and inclusion initiatives, and other equal opportunity related matters.
+In addition, the AAO ensures that aggregate data and trends of complaints of illegal discrimination in hiring are provided and shared with the executive leadership on a quarterly basis.

+Name: Sarah Spence-Koivisto

+Email: sarah.spence-koivisto@ag.state.mn.us

-Name: Sue Vrooman Email: sue.vrooman@ag.state.mn.us Title: Human Resources [Director Phone : (651) 757-1057
+Title: Human Resources Director

+Phone: (651) 757-1050